Deterministic single-photon source over the terahertz regime

 A single-photon source is also characterized by the indistinguishability and the purity~\cite{senellart2017,esmann2024}.
-The indistinguishability $I$ [definition in Sec.~\ref{indistinguishability} of the Supplemental Material (SM)] quantifies to which degree different single-photon pulses share the same wave function, which can be verified via Hong-Ou-Mandel interferometry.
-The purity $\Pi=1-g^{(2)}(0)$ informs about the likelihood of multiple photons being in the pulse, and can be ascertained by measuring the degree of quantum second-order coherence $g^{(2)}(0)$ in an Hanbury-Brown-Twiss setup.
+The indistinguishability $I$---formally defined in Sec.~I of the Supplemental Material (SM) \cite{supp}---quantifies to which degree different single-photon pulses share the same wave function, which is verified via Hong-Ou-Mandel interferometry.
+The purity $\Pi=1-g^{(2)}(0)$ informs about the likelihood of multiple photons being in the pulse, as established by the degree of quantum second-order coherence $g^{(2)}(0)$ measured in a Hanbury-Brown Twiss (HBT) setup.
+In this system, $I$ and $\Pi$ take essentially the same value.

-Fig.~\ref{fig:fig2} presents exact results (solid red) of the efficiency $P_1$ versus the activation pulse length $\tau$.
-The two panels use parameters corresponding to two distinct cavity lengths ($L_1 \approx 108.9~\mu\text{m}$ and $L_3 \approx 63.4~\mu\text{m}$), each yielding different values for $\chi$, $\kappa$ and $\omega_c$---a detailed justification of the parameter choices and their experimental feasibility is provided below--- highlighting the straightforward tunability of the source via simple modifications of the cavity geometry.
-These results establish the existence of an optimal pulse duration: if $\tau$ is too short, the dissipative emission process does not have sufficient time to complete; if too long, optical spontaneous emission from the TLS at rate $\gamma$ degrades the purity by inducing unwanted processes such as repumping.
-Thus, $\tau$ must balance efficient emission with minimal contamination from optical decay.
+Fig.~\ref{fig:fig2}(a-d) presents exact results of efficiency $P_1$ versus activation pulse length $\tau$.
+The two columns correspond correspond to red- and blue-detuning respectively, with the same absolute value of detuning.
+The two rows correspond to two distinct cavity lengths ($L_1 \approx 108.9~\mu\text{m}$ and $L_3 \approx 63.4~\mu\text{m}$, see corresponding parameters in Table~\ref{tab:parameters}), highlighting the straightforward tunability of the source via simple modifications of the cavity geometry.
+These results establish the crucial role of the drive detuning sign.
+A red-detuned drive stabilizes the maximum possible $P_1$ for any time $\tau \gg 1/\Gamma$ long enough to enable the cavity-mediated emission.
+In contrast, blue-detuning requires an optimal pulse duration: excessively long pulses degrade the purity by introducing higher-photon number components through effective repumping induced by spontaneous emission of visible photons at rate $\gamma$.

-To obtain further insight into the efficiency of the source, we now derive approximate analytical expressions.
-Under the resonant condition $\omega_c = \Omega_R$, and provided $\chi\ll\omega_c$, we can eliminate terms oscillating at THz frequencies and get a Jaynes-Cummings Hamiltonian $\hat H_{JC}=g(\hat a\hat\zeta_++\hat a^\dagger\hat\zeta_-)$~\cite{chestnov2017a,groiseau2024}, where we have defined the effective coupling strength $g=-2cs\chi$.